Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 Instead, I suggest reserving the lounge chairs in the pool.
 I believe it was $100.
 While there isn’t any shade, people can dip their feet in the water while being part of the action.

-The cabana area was on the opposite side of the roof and it felt more set up as a trendy social space vs a family headquarters.
-However, if you were traveling with teens, it’s a nice way for parents to get a break from kids.
+The cabana area was on the opposite side of the roof and felt more set up as a trendy social space than a family headquarters.
+However, if you were traveling with teens, it’s a nice way for parents to get a break from their kids.

 If you’d like to learn more, check out my full post about renting pool cabanas in Hawaii.